CursedAtom/CursedAddons/README.md

-# ChatHotkey
+# CursedAddons

 ## Description
-ChatHotkey is a Minecraft Fabric mod that enhances chat functionality with keybindings, aliases, and preview features, making communication in-game faster and more convenient.
+CursedAddons is a Minecraft Fabric mod that enhances chat functionality with keybindings, aliases, and preview features, making communication in-game faster and more convenient.

 ## Features
 *   **Command Keybindings**: Define custom hotkeys and key combinations (e.g., Shift+F1) to instantly send predefined chat messages or commands.